AjayMT/mako/README.md

 This build process has been tested on macOS.
 It *should* work on most Linux-like platforms; if you have trouble building Mako, please reach out to me or raise an issue on this repository.

 Steps:
 1. Build or acquire a [cross-compiling GCC toolchain](https://wiki.osdev.org/GCC_Cross-Compiler) that targets the `i386-elf` platform.
 This is the hardest and most time consuming step -- if you can find precompiled binaries of `i386-elf-gcc` and binutils for your platform, save yourself the effort and use them instead of building GCC from source.
+If you are building on macOS, use [this](https://github.com/nativeos/homebrew-i386-elf-toolchain) Homebrew tap and skip step 2.
 After this is complete, you should have `i386-elf` versions of GCC and binutils:
 ```sh
 $ i386-elf-gcc --version
 i386-elf-gcc (GCC) 9.2.0